deningsr/MLB-Pitch-Data/README.md

 #### This project is intended to provide sports analysts, scouts, and baseball enthusiasts with a wealth of pitch-level data for MLB games between 2015-2018.
 The data can support these parties with trends on pitches, batters, and pitch types and can help answer a variety of questions.

-## Project Scope amd Data Gathering
+## Project Scope and Data Gathering

 * The project will utilize MLB pitch and game data between 2015-2018 in the form of four csv files from Kaggle.com